 Symptoms of OSA

-People who have many episodes of airway closures and awakenings during a night of sleep may experience the following: waking up feeling tired, feeling sleepy during the day, can be at greater risk for car and work related accidents, have morning headaches, have trouble concentrating and also can be irritable and depressed.
+People who have many episodes of airway closures and awakenings during a night of sleep may wake up feeling tired, feel sleepy during the day, can be at greater risk for car and work related accidents, have morning headaches, have trouble concentrating and also can be irritable and depressed.

 Who is Prone to OSA?

-If you have the following physical features you are more prone to developing OSA:
+If you have the following physical features you may be more prone to developing OSA:

-As well. many of the items listed in causes of snoring above can make you more prone to OSA, such as alcohol use before bed, taking sleeping pills, or having anatomy such as a broad flat tongue or high narrow palate (roof of your mouth).
+5. As well, many of the items listed in causes of snoring above can make you more prone to OSA, such as alcohol use before bed, taking sleeping pills, or having anatomy such as a broad flat tongue or high narrow palate (roof of your mouth).

 How does Obstructive Sleep Apnea affect your health?